Top tier Portuguese boutique CS Associados prepares for 'generational change' as co-founders bow out

 Campos Ferreira, former managing partner of Portuguese ‘Magic Triangle’ firm PLMJ, will leave CS Associados at the end of the year to retire after more than four decades as a lawyer while Sá Carneiro, former co-head of the Portuguese arm of Spanish leader Uría Menéndez, is departing for an undisclosed destination.

-CS Associados’ third founding partner, Maria Castelos, will remain at the firm.
+CS Associados’ other founding partners, Maria Castelos, Martim Morgado, Duarte Brito de Goes and Bernardo Abreu Mota, will remain at the firm.
 A spokesperson told Advocatus that it was "natural for us to reach this moment of generational change" and that it would remain “faithful to its founding principles”.

 The Lisbon-based firm is currently home to 54 lawyers, including 14 partners, with banking and finance, corporate, M&A and capital markets as core areas.
 It punches well above its weight in Portugal in terms of M&A deal value, ranking only behind the country’s Magic Triangle firms PLMJ, VdA and Morais Leitão for Q2 2020 despite comparatively modest headcount and revenue.